TelemetryDeck/docs/api/query-for-insight.md

 ## Authorization

-You need need a Bearer Token to authenticate against the TelemetryDeck API.
+You need a Bearer Token to authenticate against the TelemetryDeck API.
 Our article [Getting an API Token](api-token.html) explains how to get a Bearer Token.

 ## TelemetryDeck Query Language